Skip to content

 #4.
 In FMEA, what does Severity represent?

-#13.
-What is a check sheet used for?
+#8.
+What is a flowchart commonly used for?

-#19.
-What does a Pareto chart help identify?
+#20.
+What principle does the Pareto chart follow?